 - Trim the root ends from the scallions; cut the scallions crosswise into 2-inch pieces.

 In a large frying pan over medium-high heat, warm 1 to 2 tablespoons oil until hot but not smoking.
 Add the bok choy, cut sides down, and the scallions, season with salt and pepper, and cook without turning until lightly browned and just tender, 3 to 4 minutes.
 Transfer to a plate.
 Do not clean the pan.
-Meanwhile, prepare the chicken.
+Meanwhile, prepare your protein.

 - Ground meat (including plant based): Cut a small corner from the ground meat packaging and drain off any excess liquid.
 Transfer to a plate; pat dry with a paper towel.

 In the same pan used for the bok choy and scallions, if dry, add 1 to 2 teaspoons oil.
 Warm over medium-high heat until hot but not smoking.
-Add the chicken, season generously with salt and pepper, and cook, stirring and breaking up the ground meat if using, until your protein is lightly browned but not yet cooked through, 1 to 2 minutes for shrimp and 3 to 5 minutes for ground meat or tofu.
+Add your protein, season with salt and pepper, and cook, stirring and breaking up the ground meat if using, until your protein is lightly browned but not yet cooked through, 1 to 2 minutes for shrimp and 3 to 5 minutes for ground meat or tofu.